robertaird/Swappr/README.md

 ## Project Set-up

 ### Getting Started
-First things first, run npm install.
+First things first, run `npm install`.

 This project uses Postgres, so be sure to have that installed on your system.

 ### Initializing the Database
-Inside the app/config folder is a config.example.json file.
-Copy this to config.json, and enter your credentials for your Postgres database.
+Inside the app/config folder is a `config.example.json` file.
+Copy this to `config.json`, and enter your credentials for your Postgres database.

 Once your database is set up, you will need to use the Sequelize CLI to initialize everything.